 In the community

-For GJS choirs, our passion for singing is one we love to share with our community.
-Where we have the opportunity to do so, we enjoy performing at charitable events, or simply to share music with people who enjoy it but are unable to attend concerts.
+Our passion for singing is one we love to share with our community.
+Where we have the opportunity to do so, we enjoy performing at charitable events, or simply sharing music with people who enjoy it but are unable to attend concerts.
 We have also enjoyed performing the national anthem at numerous sporting events over the years.
 We joined five other Ottawa choirs at St. Thomas Anglican Church in 2017 and 2018 in support of Stittsville Food Bank fundraisers.

 If you would like us to perform for you, please use the link on the ‘Contact Us’ page.